Maloulou99/Chatbot/README.md

 Replace 'name_your_.csv' with the filename of your custom CSV file.
 Ensure that your CSV file follows the same format as the example provided.

 ## Contributing
-If you'd like to contribute to Recipe Finder, feel free to the repository and submit a pull request with your changes.
+If you'd like to contribute to DishDiver, feel free to the repository and submit a pull request with your changes.

 ## License
 You can use VSC program to clone the program for free, and you can also use a program that is licensed - see the LICENSE file for details.